 Accolades: 2019 Team Captain.
 2017 Freshman All-American.
 2017 SEC Freshman of the Year, 2017 SEC 1st Team All-Freshmen.

 3 Cone: 7.27

 Scouting Report: QB Jake Fromm, Georgia

 Pocket Presence/Footwork: Fromm’s pocket presence is extraordinary.
 Has the presence to stand in the pocket and deliver throws even while facing incredible pressure, including an impending devastating hit.
 He moves very well within the pocket and has a very natural feel for the space around him.
 His footwork leaves a good bit to be desired, as he will often stop moving in the pocket and almost stand idle.
-However, this is something I want to see reinforced at the Combine and his Pro Day, as he has been in Mobile for almost a month training.
+However, this is something I wanted to see reinforced at the Combine and his Pro Day, as he has been in Mobile for almost a month training.
 Fromm did not disappoint me.
 17/20.

 Overall: Jake Fromm is a phenomenal project prospect, even though I think he could work into action in his rookie season.
 Ideally, his best situation would be to sit behind a veteran quarterback for a season or two before taking over the reins and becoming the starting quarterback.
 His arm strength will always limit him to some extent, but his intangibles, his intelligence and ability to create plays will make him a valuable starter in this league for years to come.
 Fromm to me is a mid-to-late first-round prospect.
 I think he will probably more likely see his name called on day two, but the talent is undoubtedly there.